aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 air-dried until constant weight, and then soaked them for three days.
 This procedure removes excess nutrients from the artificial fertilization.
 Because some of our prey species consume fine detritus, not coarse, we also added a standard amount of dried fine detritus to our bromeliads (0.23g bromeliad ^-1^ ± 0.02).
 We separated coarse and fine detritus by passing water from bromeliads through two sieves (as above for observational work, 150 and 850 µm).
 We defined "coarse detritus" as anything retained on the 850 µm sieve, and "fine detritus" as anything found on the 150 µm sieve.

 Each bromeliad was stocked with a representative insect community (See supplementary material).
-The densities of each prey taxon were calculated from the observational dataset (Question 1), using data from bromeliads of similar size to those in our experiment.
+The densities of each prey taxon were calculated from the observational dataset (Hypothesis 1), using data from bromeliads of similar size to those in our experiment.
 We ran this experiment in two temporal blocks for logistical reasons: three complete replicates of all treatments were set up on 20 February 2011, and two on 08 March 2011.
 We first placed the prey species into the bromeliad, allowed two days for the prey to adjust, then added predators.
 After 26 days from the beginning of each block, we added the same prey community a second time to simulate the continuous oviposition that characterizes the system.
 We concluded the experiment 43 days from the first addition of prey (20 April 2011).
 Throughout the experiment, all bromeliads were enclosed with a mesh cage topped with a malaise trap and checked daily for emergence of